SCAR4SUD/D3_OMNeT_SCAR4SUD_ARCH/README.md

 - openssl (version >= 1.0)
 - softhsm2

-> Note on Debian based environments intall also the dev version of this libraries
+> Note on Debian based environments install also the dev version of this libraries

 To compile the simulation run in `Progetto/src`: